piceaTech/node-gitlab-2-github/README.md

 Go to [Settings / Developer settings / Personal access tokens](https://github.com/settings/tokens).
 Generate a new token with `repo` scope and copy that into the `settings.ts`

+#### github.token_owner

+Set to the user name of the user whose token is used (see above).
+This is required to determine whether the user running the migration is also the creator of comments and issues.
+If this is the case and `useIssueCreationAPI` is true (see below), the extra line specifying who created a comment or issue will not be added.

 #### github.repo

 What is the name of the new repo